patricksimpson/posts/2020/why-emacs.md

 At its core is an interpreter for Emacs Lisp, a dialect of the Lisp programming language with extensions to support text editing.

-In 1976, [Stallman](https://www.emacswiki.org/emacs/RichardStallman) wrote the first Emacs (“Editor MACroS”), which organized these macros into a single command set and added facilities for [SelfDocumentation](https://www.emacswiki.org/emacs/SelfDocumentation) and to be extensible.
-[TecoEmacs](https://www.emacswiki.org/emacs/TecoEmacs) soon became the standard editor...[read more on wikipedia](https://en.wikipedia.org/wiki/Emacs).
+In 1976, [Stallman](https://www.emacswiki.org/emacs/RichardStallman) wrote the first Emacs (“Editor MACroS”), which organized these macros into a single command set and added facilities for [Self Documentation](https://www.emacswiki.org/emacs/SelfDocumentation) and to be extensible.
+[TecoEmacs](https://www.emacswiki.org/emacs/TecoEmacs) soon became the standard editor...[read more on Wikipedia](https://en.wikipedia.org/wiki/Emacs).

 In 1984, Stallman began writing another Emacs implementation based on the former co-planning with Gosling, naming it GnuEmacs, which became the first program in the GNU project.